tobyink/rust-tada/README.md

-  add        Add a task to the todo list remove     Remove a task or tasks edit       Open your todo list in your editor done       Mark a task or tasks as done find       Search for a task show       Show the full todo list
+  add        Add a task to the todo list remove     Remove a task or tasks edit       Open your todo list in your editor pull       Reschedule a task or tasks to be done today (or another date) done       Mark a task or tasks as done find       Search for a task show       Show the full todo list